czhulab/Paired-Damage-seq/README.md

   Trim_galore | https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/
   FastQC (Optional) | https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
   > - Generally we do not limit to specific versions of the above softwares, as long as the parameters format in bash scripts here match with the installed versions.
-  > - An updated GCC complier is also required.
+  > - An updated GCC complier is required.
   </details>

 A customized code was prepared for extracting & converting the cell barcodes from the "Paired" series datasets.
 To compile the code, plesae follow the following steps: